Rooted America: Immobility and Segregation of the Intercounty Migration Network: DATA AND METHODS

-\textit{Dissimilarity Score and Segmented Immobility} The segmented immobility thesis contends that less migration happens between regions with distinct political climates, levels of urbanization, and racial compositions.
-To test the hypotheses, we measure the differences between each pair of counties in these dimensions as dyadic covariates for migration flows, using the L1 Euclidean distance measure, or what was called the dissimilarity score in social segregation literature (\citealt{massey_dimensions_1988}).
-For difference in political climates, we calculate the absolute difference of percentage of votes for the Democratic candidate in the 2008 presidential election, a behavioral measure of partisanship.\footnote{Given how Hawaii and Alaska calculate their election results, we conduct the following operations to map their local election data to counties.
+\textit{Dissimilarity score for segmented immobility.} The segmented immobility thesis contends that less migration happens between places with different political climates, levels of urbanization, and racial compositions.
+To test the hypotheses, we measure the dissimilarity within each pair of counties along these dimensions as edge covariates for migration flows.\footnote{We use the L1 Euclidean distance measure, or what was called the dissimilarity score in social segregation literature (\citealt{massey_dimensions_1988}).} For difference in political climates, we follow \cite{liu_migration_2019} and calculate the absolute difference in percentage of votes for the Democratic candidate in the 2008 presidential election, a behavioral measure of partisanship.\footnote{Given how Hawaii and Alaska calculate their election results, we conduct the following operations to map their local election data to counties.
 Since Kalawao County, HI is regarded as a part of Maui County, HI for election purposes, we input the election results of both counties with their pooled results.
 Election results in Alaska were reported by election districts rather than counties.
 We used the map to match election results of the 40 districts with the 28 counties.
 The result of a county was input with that of its district if the county was affiliated with one single district.
 We take the mean of the results of the districts that a county spans if the county is affiliated with multiple districts.
-The approximation would underestimate the political difference between counties, but the bias should be minor as the affected county takes less than 1$\%$ of the sample.
-We thank the election offices of Hawaii and Alaska for clarification and maps of the election districts during 2002-2013 in Alaska.} For levels of urbanization, we calculate the absolute difference of percentage of population residing in rural areas, a standard urbanization measurement reported in 2010 Census.
-For racial composition, we first calculate the absolute difference in population share of each racial categories, sum them up and divide it by 2.
-Formally:
+The approximation would underestimate the political difference between counties, but the bias should be minor as the affected county takes less than 1\% of the sample.
+We thank the election offices of Hawaii and Alaska for clarification and maps of the election districts during 2002-2013 in Alaska.} For levels of urbanization, we calculate the absolute difference in percentage of population residing in rural areas, a standard urbanization measurement reported in 2010 Census.
+For racial/ethnic composition, we use a function of the sum of absolute differences in population share for each racial category.
+Formally, we describe relationship between counties $A$ and $B$ by